 What Is the Success Rate of Contesting a Will in Texas?

 Courts presume that wills are valid.
 For those contesting a will in Texas, the burden of proving its invalidity is high.
 Your success will depend on the strength of your case.

 Contact the Experienced Probate and Estate Administration Attorneys at Robbins Estate Law

 Contesting a will is complex, time-consuming, and costly.
 However, we understand how important these types of cases are to all of the family members involved.
-At The Law Offices Of Kyle Robbins we analyze the information you give us to determine if filing a will contest is the best course of action.
+At Robbins Estate Law we analyze the information you give us to determine if filing a will contest is the best course of action.
 We can provide alternatives for you to consider.
 If you do choose to file a petition to contest a will, we have the resources to help you prepare a solid case.
 Founding attorney Kyle Robbins graduated at the top of his class and has the skill and knowledge you want.